globalwordnet/schemas/index.md

 * [OntoLex RDF](#rdf)
     * [Example](http://github.com/globalwordnet/schemas/blob/master/example.ttl)

-All of these formats are considered equivalent and a converter between them can be used at.
+All of these formats are considered equivalent.

-A converter and validator is available at [http://server1.nlp.insight-centre.org/gwn-converter/](http://server1.nlp.insight-centre.org/gwn-converter/)
+A converter and validator are available at [http://server1.nlp.insight-centre.org/gwn-converter/](http://server1.nlp.insight-centre.org/gwn-converter/)

 XML
 ---